veselovvv/AndroidChatClient/README.md

 # AndroidChatClient
-Chat client for Android using Kotlin, Coroutines, Retrofit, OkHttp, Gson, Glide, Material Design Components and Circle Image View with this backend - https://github.com/ViacheslavVeselov/Chat.
+Chat client for Android using Kotlin, Coroutines, Retrofit, Gson, Glide, Material Design Components and Circle Image View with this backend - https://github.com/ViacheslavVeselov/Chat.
 In this app you can send and receive text messages, photos or photos with text.
 First of all, you need to login.
 You can do that on the login screen.
 In addition, you can open a register screen and create a new account there.
 After you log in, you will see a screen with a chat list.
 That list is sorted by last message and can be updated by making a swipe.
 You can search for chats in that list.
 In addition, you can open a menu with user info and these options: new chat, settings and ban user (only for admin).